 Aberdeen's Jack MacKenzie suffers head injury after being hit with an object thrown from crowd

-Aberdeen's Jack MacKenzie required stitches on a head injury after being hit with an object thrown from the crowd after his side's defeat at Dundee United.
+A man has been arrested and charged in connection with reckless conduct after Aberdeen's Jack MacKenzie required stitches on a head injury after being hit with part of a chair thrown from the stand housing the club's own fans.

-MacKenzie, who was an unused sub, was on the pitch when both sets of fans spilled onto the pitch at the full-time whistle after Dundee United denied Aberdeen fourth place with a 2-1 win.
+MacKenzie, who was an unused sub, was on the pitch when both sets of fans spilled onto the pitch at the full-time whistle after Dundee United denied Aberdeen fourth place in the Scottish Premiership with a 2-1 win.

-United boss Jim Goodwin claimed the object came from the end housing Aberdeen fans.
+Aberdeen released a statement claiming the object came from the stand in which the club's fans were housed, saying they were "dismayed and outraged".

 - Dundee United 2-1 Aberdeen - Match report